School trips – The ultimate teacher guide

 Visit with your group and you’ll also be able to benefit from an exploratory tour of the theatre.

-Workshop options include interactive storytelling sessions for Key Stages 3 to 5, which include a 45-minute performance by a Globe Education practitioner.
+Workshop options include interactive storytelling sessions for Key Stages 3 to 5.
+These include a 45-minute performance by a Globe Education practitioner.

 Longer study days, exploring topics such as language or contextual influences on performance, for Key Stages 4 and 5, and GCSE study days are also available.